canonical/discourse-k8s-operator/docs/tutorial.md

 After that, visit `http://discourse-k8s` to reach Discourse.

 This charm allows you to add a admin user by executing the corresponding action.
-Instead of interacting with the Discourse UI just run `juju run-action discourse-k8s/0 add-admin-user email=email@example.com password=somepwd --wait` and it will be registered and validated.
+Instead of interacting with the Discourse UI just run `juju run discourse-k8s/0 add-admin-user email=email@example.com password=somelongpwd` and it will be registered and validated.